Light

 For more detail, read the full product description or visit our Plant Care Guides.

-Keep Epipremnum pinnatum variegata away from pets and small children.
-Its leaves and stems contain insoluble calcium oxalate crystals that can irritate the mouth and digestive tract if ingested.
-Wash hands after pruning or handling fresh sap.
+Epipremnum pinnatum 'Variegata' is not pet-safe because its leaves and stems contain insoluble calcium oxalate crystals.
+If ingested, they can irritate the mouth and digestive tract.
+Keep the plant away from pets and small children, and wash hands after pruning or handling fresh sap.

 Plant names, growth habits, natural habitats and indoor care guidance are checked against trusted botanical, habitat and horticultural references before publication.View our plant care resources and references.